OpenEvalProject/evals/manuscripts/elife-01496/v1/manuscript.md

 The ring positions of the A32-B7 dimer shifted slightly from Thermosynechococcus to Synechocystis, and the side chain coordinating the magnesium of B7 changed from glutamine to histidine.
 These changes can contribute greatly to the Qy position of the pigment (Wientjes et al., 2012).
 However, this dimer is also located close to PsaI and PsaL, and therefore may have been affected by their exclusion from the complex (Figure 5—figure supplement 1E,F).
 Indeed, in the PSIPsaJF model, the positions of both rings are slightly shifted toward the position observed in Thermosynechococcus.
 This dimer may be sensitive to the oligomerization state of the complex, as it has been shown that some red absorption is lost upon monomerization (Gobets et al., 2001), a phenomenon which is common to both Synechocystis and Thermosynechococcus.
 A monomeric structure that includes both PsaI and PsaL will resolve this question.

-In contrast, it is very clear that chlorophyll B33 is completely missing from the stacked trimer observed in
+In contrast, it is very clear that chlorophyll B33 is completely missing from the stacked trimer observed in Thermosynechococcus (Figures 5 and 6).
+This is accompanied by a small deletion in the PsaB loop, which supports B33.
+A similar deletion is found in approximately third of the cyanobacterial PsaB sequences, as well as the PsaB sequences in eukaryotes (Figure 6—figure supplement 1), where the corresponding chlorophyll has shifted substantially (Ben-Shem et al., 2003; Amunts et al., 2007).
+The ring distances and orientation between B31 and B32 hardly changed from Thermosynechococcus to Synechocystis.
+These findings strongly support the B31-B32-B33 trimer as the strong red absorber in Thermosynechococcus and suggest that the one of remaining dimers, either B37-B38 or B31-B32, is responsible for the residual red absorbance seen in Synechocystis.

 ![Figure 6.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig6-v1.jpg)

-**Figure 6.:** Synechocystis.(A) The luminal-side chlorophyll trimer (B31-B32-B33) is missing in Synechocystis, while chlorophyll B40 forms a stromal chlorophyll trimer (Synechocystis in green, Thermosynechococcus in light pink).
+**Figure 6.:** (A) The luminal-side chlorophyll trimer (B31-B32-B33) is missing in Synechocystis, while chlorophyll B40 forms a stromal chlorophyll trimer (Synechocystis in green, Thermosynechococcus in light pink).
 The PsaB loop on the stromal side (PsaB 301-319) extends to coordinate chlorophyll B40 and A phospholipid (shown in dark gray), while the luminal side PsaB loop (PsaB 451-501) is shortened in Synechocystis and chlorophyll B33 is lost as a result.
 (B) A close up on the stromal side changes showing the large conformational change in PsaB.
 In spite of this the phospholipid is clearly observed.
-(C) Loss of the B31-B33-B33 chlorophyll trimer in Synechocystis, the shortened PsaB loop together with the remaining chlorophylls in Synechocystis is shown.DOI: http://dx.doi.org/10.7554/eLife.01496.015
+(C) Loss of the B31-B33-B33 chlorophyll trimer in Synechocystis, the shortened PsaB loop together with the remaining chlorophylls in Synechocystis is shown.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** Representative sequences (50 out of 200 used for alignment) from MSA of various PsaB sequences, position 311 in the Synechocystis PsaB sequence is indicated on top.
-Boxes highlight sequences from the three known PSI structures.DOI: http://dx.doi.org/10.7554/eLife.01496.016
+Boxes highlight sequences from the three known PSI structures.

 Photosystem I contain another chlorophyll trimer that is coordinated by PsaA (A20-A21-PL1).
 The ring-to-ring distances between the chlorophylls of this trimer do not suggest direct coupling, but, surprisingly, our model revealed the presence of an additional chlorophyll trimer, related by the pseudo C2 symmetry axis of the reaction center (Figures 5 and 6A,B).
 The new trimer is formed by an additional chlorophyll, B40, which is coordinated by the head group of a phospholipid (one of three present in PSI) (Figure 6A,B).
 The phosphate oxygen atom lays 2.8 Å from the magnesium atom of B40.
 This coordination of chlorophylls by lipids is reminiscent of the situation in light-harvesting complex II (LHC-II) (Standfuss et al., 2005).
 In contrast, CP29, which is highly homologous to LHC-II, does not contain such a configuration and this probably contributes to the different non photochemical quenching properties of both proteins (Pan et al., 2011).